 Overall, to achieve depth and breadth, Information Technology students must complete the following:

 The courses listed below can be counted toward the different tracks.
 Any other COMP course (400 level or higher) can count as an elective towards the required 30 credits.
 Special permission is required to count any other course as a track requirement or as an elective.
 CSIS courses are no longer being offered.
 The corresponding INFS courses may be taken for MSIT credit with permission only.
 We will not withdraw acceptance of courses allowed before that you already took.

 Note that you only need three courses in some track.
 There is no need to satisfy more than one track.

 Students starting before Spring 2017 may also include courses from the old EIM or TM tracks (M.S. in Information Technology: Old EIM and TM Tracks).
 Anyone may follow the tracks listed below:

 The elective course options are common for all programs, differing only in the total number of credits required.

-Electives can be any COMP 400 level class or any CSIS class (courses actually taught in the Business School).
+Electives can be any COMP 400 level class.

 There are numerous options for independent study, including a programming project, research, or a service-oriented project.